ISCDtoolbox/MPD/README.md

 * mmg3d to adapt 3D mesh (see https://github.com/Mmgtools)

 Important remark: the version of mmg3d we need for the mpdProgram is a modified version of the official one.
 Hence, in the case you have to download manually the git repository from Mmgtools, overwrite the src/mmg3d/* and src/common/* files with the ones given in sources/mmg3d/* and sources/common/* of our MPD git repository, respectively, then cmake the new files in order to get to the right version of mmg3d.

+Remark: in order to install the advect and elastic software, the Commons library (https://github.com/ISCDtoolbox/Commons) must have been previously installed

 Normally, at the end of the execution of the install.sh file, we end up in a newly-created outputFiles/ directory.
 Choose the example you want to try (let us say an hexahedral mesh).
 Type